 CANS is a Representative Board of Student Government, Inc. This board represents three groups of students in policy and government here on campus; commuters, nontraditional students and veterans.

 CANS board includes a rep from each of the related student groups; the Nontraditional Students Association,( NSA), The UMaine Veterans Association (UMVA) and traditional commuter students.
-CANS provides a free commuter pancake breakfast every third Tuesday of the month and helps support First Friday Bagels in the Commuter Lounge.
+CANS supports Commuter Week , provides a free commuter pancake breakfast generally every third week of the month and helps support First Friday Bagels in the Commuter Lounge.

 CANS Executive board 2018

-CANS is seeking a Veteran-Student rep and a Non traditional Student Rep. Please contact Chris Toothhaker at Chris.Toothaker@maine.edu if you are interested
+Please contact Chris Toothhaker at Chris.Toothaker@maine.edu if you are interested in joining CANS